Mathumetha-S/Hate_Speech_Detector/README.md

 [![Status](https://img.shields.io/badge/Status-Active-brightgreen)]()

 ## Tamil Hate Speech Detector🗣️
 **Tamil Hate Speech Detector** is a specialized machine learning project built to automatically detect hate or offensive speech in Tamil text.
-Using Natural Language Processing (NLP) techniques combined with multilingual transformer models (XLM-RoBERTa), this project aims to classify Tamil user-generated content into normal, offensive, or hateful categories.
+Using Natural Language Processing (NLP) techniques combined with multilingual transformer models (bert-base-multilingual-cased) this project aims to classify Tamil user-generated content into normal, offensive, or hateful categories.

 It is designed to help platforms and communities moderate Tamil regional language content and maintain a safe digital environment.